subhaan1122/Evaluating-Classifiers-with-Cross-Validation-Iris-Dataset/README.md

+🌸 Iris Classification Using Multiple ML Models:

-This project evaluates the performance of multiple machine learning algorithms on the Iris dataset using cross-validation.
-It calculates the average accuracy of each model to identify the best-performing classifier.
+This project evaluates the performance of various classification algorithms — Logistic Regression, Decision Tree, Support Vector Machine, and Random Forest — on the popular Iris dataset using cross-validation.

--> Features:

-1. Cross-Validation:
-- Uses cross-validation to ensure reliable performance metrics by splitting the data into multiple folds for training and testing.

-2. Algorithm Comparison:
-Evaluates and compares the following models:
+📌 Project Overview:

+The Iris dataset is a classic in machine learning, consisting of 150 samples of iris flowers classified into three species: Setosa, Versicolor, and Virginica.
+Each sample contains four features:

+- Sepal length
+- Sepal width
+- Petal length
-- Logistic Regression
+- Petal width
-- Decision Tree Classifier
-- Support Vector Machine (SVM)
-- Random Forest Classifier

-3. Average Accuracy Calculation:
+In this project, we:

+- Apply four different machine learning models.
+- Use cross-validation to evaluate model performance.
-- Computes and reports the average accuracy for each model.
+- Compare the average accuracy of each model.

--> Technologies Used:
+🚀 Algorithms Used:

+- Model &	Description:
+Logistic Regression	: Linear model for multi-class classification Decision Tree: 	Tree-based model for learning simple rules Support Vector: Classifier that finds the optimal hyperplane Random Forest: 	Ensemble of Decision Trees

+🧠 Tech Stack:

+- Python
+- Scikit-learn
-- Python: Programming language.
+- NumPy

+📂 Dataset Used:

+Iris Dataset Provided directly by scikit-learn via load_iris().

+📊 Results:

+After evaluating each model using cross-validation we got different results.

+📚 Learnings:

+- How to load and work with built-in datasets using scikit-learn.
+- How to apply multiple classifiers.
-- Scikit-learn: For data loading, model training, and cross-validation.
+- How to perform and evaluate models using cross-validation.
-- NumPy: For numerical computations.

--> How It Works:

-1. Data Loading:
-- Loads the Iris dataset using scikit-learn's load_iris() function.

-2. Cross-Validation:
-- Performs cross-validation on four classifiers: Logistic Regression, Decision Tree, SVM, and Random Forest.
-- Computes accuracy scores for each fold and averages them to evaluate the model's overall performance.

-3. Comparison:
-- Compares the average accuracy of all models to identify the most effective one.
+- Model comparison using average accuracy.

+⭐️ If you found this helpful, give it a star! ⭐️